AFTERNOON MEDITATIONS AND FOOD FOR THOUGHT!

 Mark 5:22-43 (entire story)

-"And, behold, there cometh one of the rulers of the synagogue, Jairus by name; and when he saw him, he fell at his feet, And besought him greatly, saying, My little daughter lieth at the point of death: I pray thee, come and lay thy hands on her, that she may be healed; and she shall live.
-And Jesus went with him; and much people followed him, and thronged him.
-And a certain woman, which had an issue of blood twelve years, And had suffered many things of many physicians, and had spent all that she had, and was nothing bettered, but rather grew worse, When she had heard of Jesus, came in the press behind, and touched his garment."
+"And, behold, there cometh one of the rulers of the synagogue, Jairus by name; and when he saw him, he fell at his feet, and besought him greatly, saying, my little daughter lieth at the point of death: I pray thee, come and lay thy hands on her, that she may be healed; and she shall live.
+And Jesus went with him; and many people followed him and thronged him.
+And a certain woman, who had an issue of blood twelve years, and had suffered many things of many physicians, and had spent all that she had, and was nothing bettered, but rather grew worse, when she had heard of Jesus, came in the press behind, and touched his garment."

 Sudden interruptions that are not welcomed, can make us very upset!
 We have our day planned out to the tee and something comes along and totally trashes it.
 We are now really upset, angry and frustrated.

 Think about how Jairus felt.
 His daughter was sick unto death, and he came to the Lord for His help.
 As the Lord was going with Jairus, He was interrupted by a woman who touched the hem of His garment.
 That got Jesus' attention and He stopped to find out who it was that touched Him.
 Jairus is standing there with the anxiety of his daughter's life being on the line, and Jesus stops in the midst of an incredible crowd to find out who touched Him?
 Are you serious?
 Not only that, but Jesus also stopped to hear the woman's problem and He healed her.

 While Jesus deals with the woman with the issue of blood, Jairus is told, too late, your daughter died.
 Oh no!
 What pain, what disappointment, what grief!
 Ah...but Jesus' heard what was said and He brings comfort and peace with hope to Jairus!
 Long story short, Jesus goes to the house, and raises the 12-year-old daughter of Jairus, from the dead!